abero-geronga/ETH-Proof/README.md

 ### Installing

 * Open [Remix IDE](https://remix.ethereum.org/).
-* Create a new file and paste the 'myToken.sol' file into the IDE OR copy the code and paste it into your own '.sol' file.
+* Create a new file and paste the `myToken.sol` file into the IDE OR copy the code and paste it into your own `.sol` file.

 ## Help
 For any issues, please create an issue